hawkeyedatatsai/Stroke-Prediction/README.md

 - On dealing imbalance data, oversampling methods increase on chance of finding TP significantly, the models without oversampling can only find 2.5% TP the most whilst most the oversampled models can find more than 50%!

+# Next Steps

+The object is to use the best machine learning model and come back to study the correct predictions, and find out more precious characters of stroke from patients.

 # Contact Info